MT224244/mc-playsound/README.md

 <!-- [![CI_Badge][]][CI] -->
 <!-- ![Version_Badge][] -->

-This application is play sound resources used in Minecraft.
+This application play sound used in Minecraft.

 ## License